St. Patrick’s Day: Irish Soda Bread, The Real McCoy!

-Some of these dishes are Corned beef and Cabbage, Irish Stew, Shepherd’s Pie, Dublin Coddle, Potato Casserole, Bangers and Mash, and Irish coffee to name a few.
-And, not forgetting the many other food items that can be made, then dyed green – cupcakes, cookies, scones, and even beer!
+Some of these dishes that are well-known are corned beef and Cabbage, Irish stew, Shepherd’s Pie, Dublin coddle, potato casserole, bangers, and nash, and Irish coffee to name a few.
+Let’s not forgetting the dyed green – cupcakes, cookies, scones, and even beer!

 Irish soda bread has many variations.
 And, it is almost impossible to find it without raisins.
 Traditional Irish soda bread is basically a soda bread that has none of the following: raisins, yeast, eggs, or any significant amounts of sugar.
 It is bread, not a cake!

 So, therefore, a traditional Irish soda bread uses baking soda, instead of yeast as a leavening agent, and it contains only flour, buttermilk, baking soda, and salt.
 The buttermilk’s acidity reacts with the baking soda to produce the gasses needed to raise the dough.
 This is what gives this bread its very distinctive taste.

-As a chef, I truly believe that variations of a classic are not always a good idea.
-Variations can be equal to, and even at times more delicious than, their classic counterpart, but should never be classified as a real McCoy!
+Variations of Irish soda bread can be equal to, and even at times more delicious than, their classic counterpart, but should never be classified as a real McCoy!

 Irish Soda Bread – The Real McCoy!

 - 800 g (28 oz.) – Wheat flour